EaP Index Methodology

 How are the different subcategories aggregated?

-An arithmetical aggregation of subcategories is, strictly speaking, possible only if subcategories are measured on an interval level, that is, we know that the scores of items, subcategories, categories, sections and dimensions contain information on distances.
+Partial substitutability also leads to a method of aggregation that allows for some balancing between items, or, more generally, aspects forming aggregate concepts.
+An arithmetical aggregation of aspects is, strictly speaking, possible only if these are measured on an interval level, that is, if the scores contain information on distances.
 Most numerical data are measured at interval level: in these cases, we know, for example, that a share of EU exports amounting to 40% of GDP is twice a share of 20% and that this ratio is equal to the ratio between 60% and 30%.
-For the yes-no questions and items measured with other ordinal scales, we have information only about the ordering of scores, not about the distances between scores.
+For the yes-no questions and items measured with other ordinal scales, there is only information about the ordering of scores, not about the distances between scores.

-For example, we do not know the distance between a yes and a no for the question regarding parties’ equitable access to state-owned media.
+For example, the distance between a yes and a no for the question regarding political parties’ equitable access to state-owned media is not known.
 Neither do we know whether the difference between yes and no for this question is equivalent with the difference between yes and no for the question asking whether political parties are provided with public funds to finance campaigns.

-In principle, this uncertainty would limit us to determining aggregate scores by selecting the median rank out of the ranks a country has achieved for all subcategories (assuming equal weighting).
+In principle, this uncertainty would require aggregation techniques that use the ranks of countries rather than the distances between them, that is, an aggregation by calculating the median rather than the arithmetic mean.
 This would, however, imply omitting the more detailed information contained by the numerical items.
-To use this information and to put more emphasis on big differences between countries, we have opted to construct quasi-interval level scores by adding the scores of items measured at ordinal level.
+To use this information and to put more emphasis on larger differences between countries, the quasi-interval level scores are constructed by adding the scores of items measured at ordinal level.
 This has been a standard practice in many indices and can also be justified by the rationale behind equal weighting.

 How are the different questions weighted?